 If your library materials are four weeks overdue (or 2 weeks for DVDs and Blu-rays), we will mail you a bill for the replacement cost of the items.
 After you receive a bill, you can still return the materials – you will still owe overdue fines of up to $5 per item.

-In order to ensure that you receive bills, please make sure that we have your current address.
+To ensure that you receive bills, please make sure that we have your current address.

 If you have not returned materials 10 days after we send you a bill and you owe at least $25, we will refer you to a materials recovery service called Unique Management.
 We will add a $10 fee to your library account in order to cover the cost of this service.
 Unique Management will contact you about the return of your library materials, and, if you don’t return them and pay your fines, will put this on your credit report.